EKramer567/EKramer567.github.io/index.md

 	I plan to add Menus, UI, AI computer players, a highscores board, and a lot of polish (in the form of asset store props, particle effects, sound, and shader effects).<br><br>
 	Making this playable in a browser window required building it in WebGL form and pushing the build to the repository for this site.
 You can find this project on my github here:<br>
     <a href="https://github.com/EKramer567/HippoSoccerRoyale">Hippo Royale Repository</a><br>
-	WASD to control, or it should work with a controller (does not yet work on mobile)
+	WASD to control, or it should work with a controller.
 </p>
 </div>